The Department of Drama Dance is proud to announce the

 University commencement address on May 22.
 In his address, he urged students to

 follow their own paths and gave outstanding advice from his tv and film

 Linda Ross Girard

 is also a Costume Designer and the

-Director of Undergraduate Studies for the Department of Drama and Dance.
+Director of Undergraduate Studies for the Department of Theatre, Dance, and Performance Studies.